Netanyahu says Schumer call for Israel election was inappropriate | Politics

 Israeli Prime Minister Benjamin Netanyahu told CNN on Sunday that U.S. Senate Majority Leader Chuck Schumer's speech in which he urged new elections in Israel was "totally inappropriate."
 In a speech on the Senate floor on Thursday, Schumer, a longtime supporter of Israel and the highest-ranking Jewish U.S. elected official, called for new elections in Israel and said Netanyahu was an obstacle to peace.

 "I think what he said is totally inappropriate.
 It's inappropriate to go to a sister democracy and try to replace the elected leadership there," Netanyahu said in the CNN interview.
-The speech reflected growing frustration in Washington with Netanyahu, his management of the war with Hamas, failure to do more to protect Palestinian civilians and accusations by international relief agencies of obstruction of aid deliveries into Gaza.
-International criticism of U.S. support for Israel has mounted due to the death toll and starvation crisis in the coastal enclave.
+The speech reflected growing frustration in Washington with Netanyahu, his management of the war in Gaza and failure to do more to protect Palestinian civilians and allow more aid deliveries into the enclave.
+International criticism of U.S. support for Israel has mounted due to the death toll and starvation crisis in Gaza.

 Still, White House spokesperson John Kirby said on Sunday that Biden believed it was up to Israel to make its own decisions about internal politics.
 "We respect the sovereignty of the Israeli people," Kirby told Fox News Sunday.
 "The president believes it's up to the Israeli people and the Israeli government to determine if and when there's going to be new elections."

-Schumer did not immediately respond to requests for comment on Netanyahu's reaction to his speech.
-In Israel, Netanyahu dismissed international pressure on Sunday and said Israel's military would push into Rafah, the last relatively safe place in the tiny, crowded Gaza enclave after more than five months of war.
+Schumer, in a statement released by his office in response to Netanyahu's CNN interview, said: "It's a good thing that a serious discussion has now begun about how to ensure Israel's future security and prosperity once Hamas has been defeated," In Israel, Netanyahu dismissed international pressure on Sunday and said Israel's military would push into Rafah, the last relatively safe place in the tiny, crowded Gaza enclave after more than five months of war.

 Israel's allies have repeatedly urged Netanyahu not to attack Rafah, where more than a million displaced people from other parts of the devastated enclave have sought shelter, without a plan to protect civilians.
-Republican congressman Michael McCaul, who leads the House of Representatives Foreign Relations Committee, criticized Schumer's remarks, comparing them to an effort to topple Israel's government.
+Republican congressman Michael McCaul, who leads the House of Representatives Foreign Relations Committee, criticized Schumer's Thursday speech on Netanyahu.

 "You don't talk about toppling a government in a democracy," McCaul told Fox News Sunday, calling Schumer's remarks "very inappropriate" and "embarrassing."
 Schumer also criticized Palestinians who support Islamist group Hamas, and said Palestinian Authority leader Mahmoud Abbas also should step aside.